+Since we certify the coverage guarantee (instead of scores), we can use the same \emph{binary} certificate for both classification and regression tasks.
+We discuss the classification here, and defer the regression task to \autoref{sec: Supplementary Experiments}.
+The algorithm remains the same, only for the regression we use the absolute distance from the ground truth as the score.
+To the best of our knowledge, this is the first conformal regression certificate based on randomized smoothing.

 \parbold{Classification} We compare methods for the CIFAR10, and ImageNet datasets.
-We have two inference pipelines.
-As in the original pipeline from BinCP, and CAS, we use the ResNet models trained with noise augmentation from \citet{cohen2019certified}.
-We call this the computationally cheap setup, where large sample-rates, although inefficient, are not unrealistic.
-We use an alternative more expensive pipeline outlined by \citet{carlini2022certified}, where the input is first denoised by a diffusion model and then classified by a vision transformer.
+We have two inference pipelines The original pipeline from BinCP, and CAS (computationally cheap setup): we use the ResNet models trained with noise augmentation from \citet{cohen2019certified}.
+Because of the model size, large sample-rates, although inefficient, are not unrealistic.
+We also evaluate on an alternative more expensive pipeline outlined by \citet{carlini2022certified}: the input is first denoised by a diffusion model and then classified by a vision transformer.
 For CIFAR-10 we combine a 50M-parameter diffusion model from \citet{dhariwal2021diffusion}, with a \texttt{ViT-B/16} from \citet{dosovitskiy2020image}, pretrained on ImageNet at $224 \times 224$ resolution and finetuned on CIFAR10 with 97.9\% accuracy for the HuggingFace implementation.
 For ImageNet we use a 552M-parameter class-unconditional diffusion model followed by BEiT-L model (305M parameters) from \citet{bao2021beit} achieving 88.6\% top-1 validation accuracy.